MitchyBAwesome/aws-building-for-execs/workshop/content/testing_it_all_out/testing_it_all_out.md

 2. Interact with the Alexa simulator by typing or talking into the microphone the following:

-    - “Open Daily Deals team #”
+    - “Open Daily Deal team #”

     - “Surprise me”